learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ![Licenses](https://cdn.ttgtmedia.com/rms/onlineimages/5_types_of_software_licenses-f.png)

-## How to choose the right license?
+## How to Choose the Right License?

 With so many possible options, it can be daunting to choose the license that is approapiate to your software, project, and team.